fostroll/mordl/doc/README_BASICS.md

 First of all, you need to create the tagger object.
 For example, to create a part-of-speech tagger, call:

 ```python
 from mordl import UposTagger

 tagger = UposTagger()
 ```

-To find the descriptions for creation of the taggers of other types, refer to the corresponding chapters.
+The exhausting list of the constructor paramters, also as the descriptions of the taggers of other types, one can find in the corresponding chapters.

 ### Load Train and Test Data<a name="data"></a>